Stroke Service

 Presentations

-• Present rest of Problems: Can list problems by system or go problem by problem but include plan (medications and or interventions) under each problem.
+Present rest of Problems: This is attending dependent.
+Can list problems by system or go problem by problem but include plan (medications and or interventions) under each problem.

 Rehabilitation Needs

-• Dr. Robynne Braun from UMROI is here on Tues/Thurs and can be consulted to optimize patients for rehab and assist with facilitation of discharge if needed.
-We have had discharges to rehab of patient with NG’s if they are expected to progress.
+Physical Medicine and Rehab (PM&R) can be consulted to optimize patients for rehab and assist with facilitation of discharge if needed.
+This can be discussed at IDR as well.
+We frequently discharge patients to UMROI with bridled NG’s if they are expected to progress.

 Notes